 Find Your New Favorite Beer

 Casual beer fans and brew masters alike have been making their way to Milwaukee for decades, thanks to Brew City’s well-known beer brands: Miller, Pabst, Sprecher, and Leinenkugel’s!
-But while the old staples are great, it’s the small craft breweries in Milwaukee that have helped make the city one of the nation’s best beer cities.
+But while the old staples are great, the breweries in Milwaukee have helped make the city one of the nation’s best beer cities.
 To get the full Brew City experience, head to spots like Third Space Brewing to try their Unite the Clans Rye Ale, or grab a Radar de Stout over at Urban Harvest Brewing.
 IPA fans should check out Good City Brewing to try their Spare Time Hazy IPA.
-Or if you’re willing to get a bit creative with your beer, join thousands online and come up with a new beer flavor by voting for crazy flavors like Pinkies Up, Sour Catch, and Field of Creme at MobCraft!
+Or if you’re willing to get a bit creative with your beer, join thousands online and come up with a new beer flavor for MobCraft by voting for crazy flavors like Pinkies Up, Sour Catch, and Field of Creme!

 Celebrate Beer Every Year

 Visiting Milwaukee’s local breweries is great, but you don’t have to wait to get a taste of everything nearby when you attend the Milwaukee Brewfest, which is held annually on the shores of Lake Michigan.
 The event gives Milwaukee residents an opportunity to try beers, ciders, and hard seltzers from more than 100 local and national craft brewers.
 There’s also Milwaukee Oktoberfest!
 Open to the public, the city’s Oktoberfest celebration has delicious German fare from local restaurants, as well as a number of German biers that the 21+ crowd can sample from souvenir mugs!

 Moving to Milwaukee?
 Extra Space Storage can make your transition simpler with easily accessible storage facilities throughout the Milwaukee metro.
 Find self storage near you!